Listen to the podcast

 What I have learned in the crucible of suffering is that how you answer those questions will reveal what has gripped your heart (Luke 12:34).
 There is a true and living God (or god) whom you worship, and you reveal Him (or it) during the dark times in your life.

-Job did not have a worship disorder–at least not in the beginning of his trial.
-Though his soul went into a myriad of complexities later on, in the beginning of his crucible he was clear-headed.
+Job did not have a worship disorder—at least not at the beginning of his trial.
+Though his soul went into a myriad of complexities later on, at the beginning of his crucible he was clear-headed.
 Though he was a saint who sins, which his later ordeal reveals, he knew whom he believed (Job 19:25).